mortar-works/mortar-website/src/site/use-cases/find-digital-help-in-Salford.md

 pageImage: bg-digitalinclusion-salford.jpg
 homepageImage: salford-01.png
 description: |-
-  Salford is our lead partner in the development of our Digital Inclusion Triage Tool.
-The tool is delivering Salford's 'Find Digital Help' service, enabling them to deliver the early interventions necessary to achieve the best outcomes for individuals, families and businesses.
-Read about how we are supporting Salford in adopting a more holistic, place-based approach to digital inclusion, and redefining how local services work together to tackle digital exclusion.
+  'Find Digital Help' delivers the early interventions necessary to achieve the best outcomes for Salford's residents, families and businesses.
+Through a tailored implementation of our Digital Inclusion Triage Tool we are supporting Salford in adopting a more holistic, place-based approach to digital inclusion, and redefining how local services work together to tackle digital exclusion.

 order: 1